Leatherface: Design

-The script for the third film in the franchise called for a more disfigured and disturbed look to Leatherface, with the implication that the character suffered from syphilis, which had eaten away much of his face.
-The design for the mask would be done by KNB EFX Group lead by Robert Kurtzman, with assistance from Greg Nicotero.
-Both artists were given the instruction to create a version of the Leatherface mask that was 'still identifiable as the original mask but with a modern spin on it'.
-To that effect, the design team would come up with many different sketches and ideas on what they wanted the mask to look like, some discarded concepts included a "war helmet" created from an animal skull, before finally deciding upon a more "errant teenager" look for the character.
+The script for the third film in the franchise called for a more disfigured look to Leatherface, with the implication that the character suffered from syphilis, which had eaten away much of his face.
+The design for the mask was done by KNB EFX Group led by Robert Kurtzman, with assistance from Greg Nicotero.
+Both artists were instructed to create a version of the Leatherface mask that was 'still identifiable as the original mask but with a modern spin on it'.
+To that effect, the design team came up with many different sketches and ideas on what they wanted the mask to look like, some discarded concepts included a "war helmet" created from an animal skull, before finally deciding upon a more "errant teenager" look for the character.
 Production designer Mick Strawn, who assisted in the design process, recalled the original intention of having Leatherface's mask be a "one-piece", with the entire mask having been created from a single human face.
 This design aspect was quickly abandoned by the effects crew, who felt that it did not work for the character.
-Other abandoned ideas would include a scene from one of Schow's earlier drafts, depicting Leatherface removing his mask, revealing his noseless and mangled face.
-The final mask design, which one media outlet opined as one of the character's most disturbing mask designs, would be more graphic than previous versions of the character's face mask, as it was made by one of Leatherface's more recent victims.
+Other abandoned ideas included a scene from one of Schow's earlier drafts, depicting Leatherface removing his mask, revealing his noseless and mangled face.
+The final mask design, which one media outlet opined as one of the character's most disturbing mask designs, was to be more graphic than previous versions of the character's face mask, as it was made by one of Leatherface's more recent victims.
 Design details such as more jigsaw-style patchwork for the stitches, dried blood around the stitches, and tears, in addition to a wider opening for the mouth, that exposed the character's cracked lips and crooked teeth.
 Strawn and Nicotero based the design on the concept of Leatherface's mask, intended as a modernization of the "Killing Mask" in the original film, as something that had been made using different pieces of human skin that were torn and sewn in a very patchwork fashion.
 The mask was sculpted using latex, using a base mold head cast made from the father of fellow KNB EFX member Howard Berger.